ribanez7/import/NOTES.md

 3. add API documentation
 4. use gems that stream better json and yaml files, like json-stream or yajl
 5. mimes hash would do ok returning a constantizable string?
+6. using a custom logger instead of $stdout